flipdot/money-utils/README.md

 The following script will:

 - Make a virtualenv and install dependencies from [requirements.txt](requirements.txt)
-- Setup a systemd-user-service `money.service` and start it
+- Setup a systemd-user-service `money.service`

 ```bash
 ./setup.sh